Deep learning-based person re-identification methods: A survey and outlook of recent works: Conclusion and future directions

 \textbf{(7) End-to-end person Re-ID system.} As is shown in \autoref{fig:1-1-Re-ID-Pipeline} in the introduction of this paper, person detection and re-identification in most current person Re-ID systems are two independent modules.
 The person Re-ID task uses the correct pedestrian already detected by default, but some practical open-world applications require end-to-end person search from the raw images or videos \citep{Xiao2017Joint}.
-Zheng et al. \citep{Zheng2017Wild} proposed a two-stage end-to-end person re-identification framework and systematically evaluated the advantages and limitations of combining different detectors and Re-ID models.
-Xiao et al. \citep{Xiao2017Joint} designed an end-to-end person search system that used a single convolutional neural network for joint person detection and re-identification.
+The two-stage end-to-end person re-identification framework was one of the most common Re-ID systems that systematically evaluated the advantages and limitations of combining different detectors and Re-ID models \citep{Zheng2017Wild}.
 Munjal et al. \citep{Munjal2019Query} proposed a query-guided end-to-end person search network (QEEPS) to join person detection and re-identification.
 In addition, the end-to-end person Re-ID was also widely used in multi-target multi-camera tracking (MTMC tracking) \citep{ Ristani2018Multitarget, Tang2017Multiple, Hou2019Locality}.
 Person Re-ID algorithms rely not only on accurate person detection algorithms but also on detected unlabeled pedestrians, which remains a current challenge.
 Therefore, how to effectively combine person detection and re-identification to design an end-to-end person Re-ID system is also a direction that researchers need to pay attention to in the future.